Palembang South Sumatra, Indonesia Travel Guide

 Local governments or shopping malls periodically organize food festivals, displaying regional Indonesian cuisine, including Palembang specialties.

-Do not leave Palembang without trying at least three different types of 'pempek' together with their 'cuka' sauce.
+Do not leave Palembang without trying at least three different types of 'pempek' together together with their 'cuka' sauce.
 Each provides a unique texture and flavor.

 This is essential for any food enthusiast.